RamanPndy/PracticePrograms/concepts/distributed_system/transactions.md

 - **Failure Handling**: Handling failures in a distributed system is more challenging as it involves multiple networked components.

 Distributed transactions are a crucial aspect of maintaining data consistency in modern distributed systems, despite their inherent complexities and challenges.

+BASE
+BASE stands for Basically Available, Soft state, and Eventual consistency.
+These properties are often used in NoSQL databases to allow for high availability and scalability, sometimes at the expense of strong consistency.

+Basically Available: Ensures that the system is available most of the time, with some potential for outages or partial availability.

+Soft state: Indicates that the state of the system may change over time, even without input.
+This is in contrast to the rigid state of ACID transactions.

+Eventual consistency: Ensures that the system will become consistent over time, given that there are no new updates.
+This allows for a more flexible consistency model suitable for distributed systems.

+Use Cases
+ACID properties are typically used in traditional relational database systems like MySQL, PostgreSQL, and Oracle, where strong consistency and reliability are crucial.

+BASE properties are often applied in NoSQL databases like Cassandra, MongoDB, and DynamoDB, which prioritize availability and scalability, making them suitable for distributed systems and applications with large-scale data needs.